The thin, alpine air rushes between the two towering mountains dominating the horizon; whipping past you, biting your skin and icing your bones.

-After this victory, Scipio then sought to take the fight to Carthage itself — much as Hannibal had done to Italy — seeking a decisive win that would bring the war to an end.
+After this victory, Scipio then sought to take the fight to Carthaginian territory — much as Hannibal had done to Italy — seeking a decisive win that would bring the war to an end.

-He raised a force of volunteers from the men stationed in Sicily, and this he did with ease — given that most of the troops there were survivors from Cannae who weren’t allowed to go home until the war was victorious; exiled as a punishment for fleeing the field and not remaining to the bitter end to defend Rome, thus bringing shame on the Republic.
+He raised a force of volunteers from the men stationed in southern Italy, Sicily, to be precise, and this he did with ease — given that most of the troops there were survivors from Cannae who weren’t allowed to go home until the war was victorious; exiled as a punishment for fleeing the field and not remaining to the bitter end to defend Rome, thus bringing shame on the Republic.